 Despite the doom and gloom there is good news too.
 Studies, for example, indicate that the majority of children rebound after the divorce of their parents and adapt well in the long term.
 Research also indicates that children from stable, supportive single parent families do better than those from conflict ridden two parent families.

 Consequently, the problems children from divorced families exhibit, may reflect long standing family problems and conflict rather than the divorce itself.
 Furthermore, the psychological problems of one or both parents are often factors in divorce.
 Alcoholism, and/or drug addiction, for example, contributes to family breakup.
-These concerns may also be a factor in child problems.
+These concerns may also be a factor in adolescent or child problems.

 Divorced parenting is not always the problem.
 Research suggests that children do better when they grow up in stable, single parent families than in two parent families, characterized by fighting, unhappiness and tension.